 Hurricane Beryl leaves damage strewn across southeast Caribbean islands: "Continue to pray"

-Hurricane Beryl ripped off doors, windows and roofs in homes across the southeastern Caribbean on Monday after making landfall on the island of Carriacou as the earliest storm of Category 4 strength to form in the Atlantic, fueled by record warm waters.
+Hurricane Beryl ripped off doors, windows and roofs in homes across the southeastern Caribbean on Monday, making landfall on the island of Carriacou as the earliest storm of Category 4 strength to form in the Atlantic, fueled by record warm waters.

 NBC Radio in St. Vincent and the Grenadines reported one death on the island of Bequia, as well as extensive damage to schools, homes, buildings and farmland nationwide.
 Communications remained largely down across the region.